-The legislature has been busy in recent years enacting legislation to encourage and promote affordable housing and access to emergency shelters and supportive and transitional housing.
-Additionally, they have made many changes to density bonus law, allowance of accessory dwelling units, and manufactured homes.
-The various pieces of legislation, as detailed below, mandate that cities update their zoning ordinances and Housing Element.
-Such efforts require cities adopt or amend existing ordinances with respect to emergency shelters and transitional and supportive housing, accessory dwelling units, and density bonuses, among others.
+The legislature has been busy in recent years enacting legislation to encourage and promote affordable housing and access to emergency shelters and supportive and transitional housing; and additionally, has made many changes to density bonus law, allowance of accessory dwelling units, and manufactured homes.
+The various pieces of legislation, as detailed in more detail below, mandate that cities update their zoning ordinances and Housing Element in.
+Such efforts require cities adopt or amend existing ordinances with respect to emergency shelters and transitional and supportive housing; accessory dwelling units; and density bonuses, among others.
 If adopted, the proposed ordinance amends Title 17 (Zoning) of the Desert Hot Springs Municipal Code to best comport with state law.